A Brief History of the Marque

 1957-1958 Model 75

-Engines, both two-stroke and four-stroke, were sources from Aubier-Dunne, Anzani, Soyer, Chaise, JAP and others.
+Engines, both two-stroke and four-stroke, were sourced from Aubier-Dunne, Anzani, Soyer, Chaise, JAP and others.

 Dilecta acquired the rights to the De Dion-Bouton name and produced motorcycles under both the Dilecta and De Dion-Bouton marques, and it appears that some of the machines may be identified by the term "Le Blanc" incorporated in the emblem.